Skip to content

 • pillows

-Put clean and dry clothing, shoes, towels and sheets in a tied plastic bag to keep them dry and put the bag on top of your black recycling box.
+Put clean and dry clothing, shoes, towels and sheets in a tied bag and place at the top of your recycling box.

 Order more recycling bags and boxes